merliot/examples/gps/README.md

 ```
 It'll take a bit (few seconds to a few minutes) to lock in the GPS location.
 An Update message is broadcast when the location changes.

+Now browse to http://localhost to see the UI.

 ### Running in Demo Mode
 Running in demo mode doesn't require the hardware setup.
 Demo mode just cycles through a list of hard-coded lat/long locations.
 All you need is a system running Go.
+Start the application with the -demo option.
 ```
 $ ~/go/bin/gps -demo
 [00_16_3e_0d_c6_c3] Merle version: v0.0.49